Gold (New Zealand radio network)

-GOLD is a New Zealand radio station playing classic hits and classic rock of the late 1960s, 1970s, 1980s and 1990s targeting an audience of listeners above 45 years of age.
+Gold (stylised as GOLD) is an online radio station streaming classic hits and classic rock of the late 1960s–1990s and is owned and operated by New Zealand Media and Entertainment (NZME).

-Gold Sport broadcasts as a network on AM and low power FM frequencies across New Zealand and is owned and operated by New Zealand Media and Entertainment (NZME).
-Its head office and studios are in central Auckland, alongside NZME's seven other radio networks.
+The defunct station Gold Sport was previously broadcast on AM and low-power FM frequencies across New Zealand.
+Its head office and studios were in central Auckland, alongside NZME's other radio networks.

 History

-GOLD went to air on 1 July 2020, taking over the FM frequencies held by Mix and the AM and low power FM frequencies previously used to broadcast Radio Sport.
+Gold went to air on 1 July 2020, taking over the FM frequencies held by Mix and the AM and low power FM frequencies previously used to broadcast Radio Sport.

-GOLD is a pure music format, while the AM/LPFM version carries a hybrid talk/music format aimed at the rural market.
+Gold is a pure music format targeting an audience of listeners above 45 years of age., while the AM/LPFM version carried a hybrid talk/sports/music format.

-On 17 June 2022, NZME announced that, after nearly two years, GOLD AM would change its name to GOLD SPORT from 27 June 2022.
-The name change reflects what is currently broadcast on the station which includes live sport commentary, The Country with Jamie Mackay and The Country Sport Breakfast with Brian Kelly.
+On 17 June 2022, NZME announced that, after nearly two years, Gold AM would change its name to Gold Sport from 27 June 2022.
+The name change reflected what was broadcast on the station which included live sport commentary, The Country with Jamie Mackay and The Country Sport Breakfast with Brian Kelly.

-On 2 May 2025, NZME announced that it was introducing a new country radio station that would start broadcasting on most of GOLD's frequencies from May 9th.
-On 9 May GOLD became an online-only iHeartRadio station ceasing to broadcast terrestrially on FM, with some AM frequencies remaining shared with sports coverage.
+On 2 May 2025, NZME announced that it was introducing a new country radio station that would start broadcasting on most of Gold's frequencies from 9 May.
+Gold became an online-only iHeartRadio station on 9 May, ceasing to broadcast terrestrially on FM, while AM frequencies remained shared with sports coverage.

+Gold Sport's music programme changed from the Classic rock format to Country music in December 2025.

+Gold Sport was re-branded iHeartCountry on 4 May 2026.
+Sports commentaries are broadcast on selected AM frequencies of sister station Newstalk ZB.

 Programmes

-GOLD is an online, 24/7 music only station with no shows.
+Gold is an online, 24/7 music only station with no shows.

-GOLD SPORT's regular shows are The Country Sport Breakfast with Brian Kelly, and The Country with Jamie Mackay along with live sport commentry including Super Rugby, All Black tests, and netball.
-Outside of these programmes, GOLD SPORT simulcasts GOLD (on AM and some LPFM frequencies).
+Gold Sport's regular shows were The Country Sport Breakfast with Brian Kelly, and The Country with Jamie Mackay, along with live sport commentary including Super Rugby, All Blacks tests, and ANZ Premiership netball.
+Outside of these programmes, Gold Sport simulcast Gold (on AM and some LPFM frequencies).

-Weekends

-GOLD SPORT broadcasts live international and domestic sports commentaries.

 Stations

-GOLD Sport broadcasts on AM and low power FM frequencies as a network across New Zealand and streams on iHeartRadio.
+Gold Sport used to broadcast on AM and low power FM frequencies across New Zealand.
+Some frequencies were reallocated to iHeartCountry, some to Newstalk ZB and some have ceased such as 1332 Auckland and 1503 Christchurch.
+Gold is streamed on iHeartRadio.